I visited my grandmother in a rehab facility years ago and hated the sounds and the odors. Can I expect something

 Yes, family members may stay overnight.
-We offer amenities to help your loved one be comfortable.
-Please let your nurse know if you have a family member who would like to stay overnight and we will do our best to accommodate you.
+We offer amenities to keep your loved one comfortable.
+Please let your nurse know if you have a family member who would like to stay overnight, and we will do our best to accommodate you.

 What types of gifts or items should visitors bring?

-Flowers and plants are always a cheering and welcome site.
+Flowers and plants are always a welcome sight.

-Feel free to bring magazines, newspapers and newsletters which are regular reading materials at home.
-The familiar routines from home will help you feel more comfortable and relaxed during your recovery.
+Feel free to bring magazines, newspapers, and newsletters that are regular reading materials at home.
+Familiar routines from home will help you feel more comfortable and relaxed during your recovery.

-Food has welcomed and healing properties as well.
+Food often has healing properties as well.
 Bringing a favorite coffee or muffin for your loved one is a thoughtful gift.
-Families frequently gather for a group meal which we can provide, or a pizza or takeout meal is also appropriate.
+Families frequently gather for a group meal which we can provide.
+Pizza or a takeout meal is also appropriate.

 Do holistic approaches really work?

 Holistic medicine is a form of healing that considers the whole person – body, mind, spirit and emotions – to help achieve optimal health and wellness.
 Along with traditional medicine, it has been proven to be quite effective.